Seahawks player arrested after allegedly choking out girlfriend until she was unconscious: report

 The altercation reportedly began after Chad Wheeler’s girlfriend refused to bow down to him

-Seattle Seahawks offensive lineman Chad Wheeler was arrested last Friday night after he allegedly got into a "physical fight" with his girlfriend, according to a police report obtained by The Seattle Times.
+Seattle Seahawks offensive lineman Chad Wheeler was arrested last week after allegedly getting into a "physical fight" with his girlfriend, according to police.

-Wheeler, who began his NFL career in 2017 after starring at USC, got into an altercation with his girlfriend in Kent, Washington.
-In the report, officers said that they responded to a call that stated a woman locked herself in the bathroom and called the police after she claimed she was being "killed" by Wheeler.
+Wheeler, who began his NFL career in 2017 after starring at USC, got into the altercation in Kent, Wash., the Seattle Times reported.

+In the police report, officers said they responded to a call that a woman had locked herself in a bathroom and called police, saying she feared she might be "killed" by Wheeler.

 CLICK HERE FOR MORE SPORTS COVERAGE ON FOXNEWS.COM

-Wheeler’s girlfriend reportedly told the police that she suffered a dislocated arm and she was bleeding.
-Police stated that when they arrived at the scene, they heard screaming coming from the bathroom, where they found Wheeler standing next to his girlfriend.
+The girlfriend reportedly told the police she suffered a dislocated arm and was bleeding.
+Police stated that when they arrived at the scene, they heard screaming coming from the bathroom, where they found Wheeler standing next to his girlfriend, the Times reported.

 The altercation reportedly began after Wheeler’s girlfriend refused to bow down to him.
 That’s when he allegedly grabbed her, threw her on the bed, and choked her until she was unconscious, police stated.
 After she regained consciousness, Wheeler reportedly said, "Wow you're alive?"